After block, new Facebook group criticising Thai king gains 500,000 members

 By Patpicha Tanakasempipat

-BANGKOK, Aug 25 (Reuters) - More than half a million Thai users flocked to join a new Facebook FB.O group created by a critic of the powerful king after the social media company blocked its predecessor under pressure from the government.
+BANGKOK, Aug 25 (Reuters) - More than half a million users joined a new Facebook FB.O group created by a critic of the powerful Thai king after the social media company blocked its predecessor under pressure from the government.

 The "Royalist Marketplace" group, which had over 1 million members, was blocked within Thailand late on Monday after the digital ministry threatened legal action against Facebook under the country's Computer Crime Act.